lbarqueira/Front-end-Development-Resources/README.md

 [mydevice.io](https://www.mydevice.io/#) | My device screen metrics, my browser features, compare devices. |
 [Can I use](https://caniuse.com/) | Handy charts showing which features are compatible with which browser. |
 [Nodesign.dev](https://nodesign.dev/) | A collection of tools for developers who have little to no artistic talent. |
-[Frontend Mentor](https://www.frontendmentor.io/resources) | Solve real-world HTML, CSS and JavaScript challenges whilst working to professional designs. |
 [Lorem Ipsum](https://loremipsum.io/) | Lorem Ipsum – Generator, Origins and Meaning. |
+[BEM](http://getbem.com/) | BEM — Block Element Modifier is a methodology that helps you to create reusable components and code sharing in front-end development. |